 Forty-five percent (n=13) of the 29 decedents were female; 55 percent (n=16) were male.
 Of the 10 infants under 1 year of age, six infants were female and four were male.
-All four children between the ages of 1 and 5 years were male, and all four children between the ages of 6 and 12 years were female.
+All four children between the ages of 6 and 12 years were female.
 Of the six youth between the ages of 13 and 17 years, two were female and four were male.
 Lastly, of the five young adults ages 18 and above, only one young adult was female while the remaining four young adults were male.
 All five young adults were victims of non-abuse homicide.